Diya WFC: Past players

-Misha Dawood was a 19-year-old Diya W.F.C. midfielder and a second year UC Berkeley student who died in a plane crash on 28 July 2010.
+Misha Dawood was a 19-year-old Diya WFC midfielder and a second year UC Berkeley student who died in a plane crash on 28 July 2010.
 She was considered a "promising star".
 On 4 August 2010, the best woman player award of the National Women Football Championship was renamed in her honor by the PFF.
 The National Women Under-16 Championship was also renamed in her honor.

 Hajra Khan, forward and captain of PWNFT, played with Diya as a professional from 2008 to 2014, prior to moving to Balochistan United W.F.C.
-Mehwish Khan, also playing as defender for the PWNFT, started playing with Diya W.F.C. prior to joining WAPDA women's club in 2011.
+Mehwish Khan, also playing as defender for the PWNFT, started playing with Diya WFC prior to joining WAPDA women's club in 2011.
 Along with Hajra Khan and Mehwish Khan, Marium Leghari, a Diya player, represented Pakistan in the first women's South Asian Football Federation Championship held in Bangladesh in 2010.
-Rukhsar Rashid, who joined Diya W.F.C. in 2009 and is now coach of the club, was also a defender within the national team.
-Among the PWNFT, Afshan Altaf, Qurratulain Ashraf and Fatima Ansari started playing with Diya W.F.C.
+Rukhsar Rashid, who joined Diya WFC in 2009 and is now coach of the club, was also a defender with the national team.
+Among the women players who have been part of the national team, Afshan Altaf, Qurratulain Ashraf and Fatima Ansari started playing with Diya WFC.

-Manizeh Zainli, secretary general of PFF (2020), and the first women to hold this position, played football with Diya W.F.C. for two years as an amateur.
+Manizeh Zainli, secretary general of PFF (2020), and the first women to hold this position, played football with Diya WFC for two years as an amateur.